mmnaseri/spring-data-mock/src/views/readme.md

 To answer the question of what all of these configurable steps mean, we need to go to the next section.

-## The Mechanics
+# The Mechanics

 In this section, we will detail the framework and go over how each part of it can be configured.

-### Metadata Resolver
+## Metadata Resolver

 The metadata resolver is an entity that is capable of looking at a repository interface and figuring out detail about the repository as well as the persistent entity it is supporting.
 This is what the metadata resolver will find out:

   * the type of the entity for which the repository has been created

   * the (actual or encapsulated) property of the persistent entity which holds the identifier.
-At this point, we do not support primitive identifier types.
-This means that if your ID type is `long`, you will have to change it to `java.lang.Long` to be able to use this framework.

   * the type of the identifier associated with the entity